96boards-hikey/tools-images-hikey960/build-from-source/README-ATF-UEFI-build-from-source.md

 8. Known Issues
 -----------------------------

-   * The feature of autoboot to fastboot protocol by jumper or switch setting isn't supported yet.

    * Fail to run sgdisk when generate partition table.
      <br>The patch is also provided in l-loader git repository.</br>
      <br>`sudo apt-get source gdisk`</br>